What You Can Do To Reduce the Carbon Footprint of Your Website

 VWO’s contribution towards a greener environment

-While VWO is committed towards building great products that help businesses across the globe achieve top-line growth, we’ve also pledged our loyalty to Mother Earth.
+While VWO is committed to building great products that help businesses across the globe achieve top-line growth, we’ve also pledged our loyalty to Mother Earth.
 We’re taking substantial steps towards reducing our carbon footprint, becoming more sustainable, and ultimately, achieving our goal to become carbon neutral.

-For starters, we’ve cut down on the use of paper throughout our premises (one tree makes approx 17 reams of copier paper ).
+For starters, we’ve cut down on the use of paper throughout our premises (one tree makes approx 17 reams of copier paper).
 We’ve also planted trees in and around our office (approximately 10,000 green leaves are needed to generate enough oxygen for one person to breathe).

-In fact, when you landed on this blog, nearly 0.78g of CO2 was released in the environment.
+In fact, when you landed on this blog, nearly 0.78g of CO2 was released into the environment.
 To reduce the emission, we’d request you to bookmark this page and avoid wasting energy searching it on Google again.

 This guide sheds light on some of the successful strategies that we’ve implemented to bring down our website’s carbon footprint that you can replicate to walk the path to sustainability.